2020-mccabe-vanderbilt-es140X/ES140X/README.md

 We strongly encourage every students to create a GitHub account (if you do not have one already) following this [instruction](instructions/README.md#create-your-github-account) and then join the GitHub classroom following this [link](link) before the first day of class.
-Please also email your GitHub username to Dr. M<sup>c</sup>Cabe and Cal Craven (TA). c
+Please also email your GitHub username to Dr. M<sup>c</sup>Cabe and Cal Craven (TA).

 ## Set up your computers

 To effectively participate in this class effectively, students will also need to create set up an Anaconda environment in their computer.
-The Anaconda environment will help manage all the software used in this course.
+The Anaconda environment will help manage all the softwares used in this course.
 The detailed instructions for those can be found [here](instructions).